hillu/go-yara/README.md

 ```

 ## Build Tags

-_go-yara_ is tested with the latest stable version of YARA, currently
-3.11.
-If you need to to build with an older version of YARA, certain
-features that are not present in older versions can be excluded by
-passing a build tag such as `yara3.7`, `yara3.6`, `yara3.5`, etc..
-If
-you want to build with a git snapshot of YARA, you may use a build tag
-corresponding to the upcoming stable YARA version, currently
-`yara3.9`.
-You also need to pass the tag when you build your own
-project.

 The build tag `yara_static` can be used to tell the Go toolchain to
 run _pkg-config_ with the `--static` switch.
 This is not enough for a